 The aquifer test data were analyzed using the Cooper-Jacob, Theis, and the Theis Recovery methods to calculate transmissivity and storativity for the pumping well and observation wells.
 The same well parameters (aquifer thickness, well construction) from Wet Rock Groundwater Services, 2017; Table 11 were used to calculate the aquifer parameters from the test data using AQTESOLV version 4.5.
 The Theis and Cooper-Jacob methods analyze data from the pumping phase and the Theis Recovery method analyzes data from the recovery phase of the aquifer test; however, the Theis Recovery data were not utilized in drawdown projections due to the lack of full recovery in some of the pumping and monitoring wells during testing.
-Tables 5 through 11 summarize the calculated aquifer characteristics from the aquifer testing conducted between 2013 and 2016 and Attachment C provides the AQTESOLV plots.
+Tables 5 through 7 summarize the calculated aquifer characteristics from the aquifer testing and Attachment C provides the AQTESOLV plots.

 The results of the aquifer testing were representative of a heterogeneous system with hydraulic disconnects between some areas.
-Average transmissivity (T) values ranged from 112.81 to 4,561 ft.2/day; storativity (S) values ranged from 1.0×10^{-6} to 4.46×10^{-4} ; and drawdown within observation wells showed both very strong and very weak connections across the monitored wells.
+Average transmissivity (T) values ranged from 208 to 4,561 ft./day; storativity (S) values ranged from $1.0 \times 10^{-6}$ to $4.46 \times 10^{-4}$ ; and drawdown within observation wells showed both very strong and very weak connections across the monitored wells.
 In general, the drawdown patterns formed an elliptical shape with the largest drawdown occurring where a greater hydraulic connection exists between wells.
 This pattern occurs near a known normal fault bisecting the study area as shown in BSEACD 2017-1010 (Figure 9).
 Due to this phenomenon, modeling predicted drawdown in time and space that is representative of the study area using the Theis Nonequilibrium equation presents difficulties.

 Aquifer properties and drawdown estimates (Attachment C) were calculated for those wells shown in Table 4 that were determined to have a hydrologic connection to pumping from the EP wells during testing and for Odell 1.
 Aquifer properties and drawdown estimates cannot be calculated for wells which do not have a hydrologic connection to the pumping well.
 For this reason, we did not calculate aquifer properties for wells which had an ambiguous or no discernible response.
-For Odell 1, we are unsure if the response is a muted connection to pumping, or whether the well has no hydrologic connection; however, we calculated aquifer properties for the well.
-We also included estimated drawdowns for specified pumping scenarios at Odell Well No. 1 completed as a Cow Creek well and for Bridges 3 & 4 and Odell 3.
-The estimations were based upon previous aquifer test data summarized in Wet Rock Groundwater Services, LLC (2015).
+For Odell 1, we are unsure if the response is a muted connection to pumping, or whether the well has no hydrologic connection; we calculated aquifer properties for the well.

 In order to most accurately quantify drawdown from pumping the EP wells, the averaged transmissivity and storativity value (calculated from Cooper-Jacob and Theis) for each well from each aquifer test was assigned to that well during pumping scenarios.
-For example, from the Odell 2 aquifer test, we calculated T and S values (averaged from Cooper-Jacob and Theis) of 554.05 ft2/day and 7.52 x 10^{-5} , for Odell 3.
+For example, from the Odell 2 aquifer test, we calculated T and S values (averaged from Cooper-Jacob and Theis) of 554.05 ft/day and 7.52 x $10^{-5}$ , for Odell 3.
 Those values were then used to estimate drawdown at Odell 3 exclusively from pumping Odell Well No. 2.
 Instead of using a single T and S value across the entire aquifer like previous modeling scenarios (Wet Rock Groundwater Services, 2017), each well was assigned its unique T and S value.
 Calculated aquifer parameters were then plugged back into the Theis Equation to confirm that the values used recreated measured values from the aquifer testing.